Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

 - Depigmentation spreads to a large area of the body.

 The changes to the skin may affect your mental health and well-being.
-You can consult professional doctors at your doctors online application in order to get the treatment that is required.
+Therefore, you can consult professional doctors at your doctor’s online application to get the required treatment.

 FAQs About Vitiligo Answered by Your Doctors Online Team